boan-anbo/Windows-Folder-Flattener/README.md

 # Windows-Folder-Flattener
-* Flattens folders on Windows.
+* Windows command-line tool to flatten folders.

 # What it does
 * If you have something like below: a folder (`root_directory`) with multiple sub-folders (`a`, `b`, `c`), each of which has files (e.g. `a_1.txt`) and further sub-folders (e.g. `c_2`), you can use it to move all those files to the root directory, hence flattening the base folder.